brianpbyers/intro-ionic/README.md

 We don't have enough time to discuss Android in this class, but the process for local testing is similar to that for XCode/iOS.
 Your first step is to download [Android Studio](https://developer.android.com/studio/index.html).
 See the resources below for more details on deploying.

 <!--Once done, intro Angular 2 tutorial -->

+## Homework

+For homework, we would like you to take your initial `tabs` Ionic app and add some of the features we introduced during the Angular week.
+Choose 2 of the following to implement in your Ionic app:

+1. **`Http`**: make an API call to an open API like the [StarWars API](http://swapi.co/).
+You can use [this lesson](https://github.com/den-materials/angular/blob/master/lectures/day-3/observables/README.md) as a reference.
+2. **Routing**:  Add a URL parameter and a nested route to your set of routes.
+You can use [this lesson](https://github.com/den-materials/angular/blob/master/lectures/day-2/url_params.md) and [this lesson](https://github.com/den-materials/angular/blob/master/lectures/day-2/nesting.md) as a reference.
+3. **Forms**: Add a new model for data that is kept in sync between an HTML form and the Typescript using `[(ngModel)]`.
+You can use [this lab](https://github.com/den-materials/angular-comments) as a reference.

 ## Resources